rantahar/introduction-to-mpi/_episodes/13-tips-and-best-practices.md

 parallel and the serial versions.
 Make changes a section at a time until the program is sufficiently efficient.
-Don't parallellise sections that have no effect on performance.
+Don't spend time parallellising sections that have no effect on performance.

 * **Test**